Expensent

 3. 3.
 Client permissions and access patterns

 4. 4.
-The 5 methods bookkeepers use to collect receipts
+The 5 methods bookkeepers give clients for receipts

 5. 5.
 The month-end receipt chase and why it breaks